Defining extended TQFTs via handle attachments: Introduction

 \subsection{Acknowledgements}

 I am grateful to David Jordan and Filippos Sytilidis for enlightening conversations.
+I also thank the anonymous referee for useful comments, and in particular for making me add many pictures.
 This research took place at the University of Edinburgh and is funded by the Simons Foundation award 888988 as part of the Simons Collaboration on Global Categorical Symmetry.